commercionetwork/commercio-consortium/upgrade/testnet/5.0.0-5.1.0/en/README.md

 cp ./build/commercionetworkd $GOPATH/bin/.
 ```

-If you want make a backup copy of the `data` folder, put it in a secure place.
+If you want to make a backup copy of the `data` folder and save it in a secure place.

 Remember to revert your service configuration